fluent-ffmpeg/node-fluent-ffmpeg/README.md

 `$ git submodule add git://github.com/schaermu/node-fluent-ffmpeg.git`
 ## Usage
 You find a lot of usage examples (including a real-time streaming example using [flowplayer](http://www.flowplayer.org) and [express](https://github.com/visionmedia/express)!) in the `examples` folder.
+### Auto-calculation of video dimensions
+Since ffmpeg does not support dynamic sizing of your movies, fluent-ffmpeg can do this job for you (using it's internal metadata-discovery).
+The following size formats are allowed to be passed to `withSize`:

+  * `320x?` - Fixed width, calculate height
+  * `?x240` - Fixed height, calculate width
+  * `50%` - percental resizing
+  * `320x240` - fixed size (plain ffmpeg way)

 ### Simple conversion using preset
 This example loads up a predefined preset in the preset folder (currently, fluent-ffmpeg ships with presets for DIVX, Flashvideo and Podcast conversions)